ahrtr/gocontainer/README.md

 type Interface interface {
 	collection.Interface

-	// Add adds the specified element to this set if it is not already present.
+	// Add adds the specified values to this set if they are not already present.
-	// It returns false if the value is already present.
+	// It returns false if any value is already present.
-	Add(val interface{}) bool
+	Add(vals ...interface{}) bool
 	// Contains returns true if this set contains the specified element.
 	Contains(val interface{}) bool
 	// Remove removes the specified element from this set if it is present.